 How to Decorate Using Balance and Symmetry

-Creating a furniture layout without balance or symmetry is like writing a blog post without drinking wine.
+Creating a furniture layout or decorative display without balance or symmetry is like writing a blog post without drinking wine.
 While one requires a measuring tape and the other a straw, it’s all necessary to create a finished product that has flow and purpose.

-Symmetry = One side is a mirror image of the other
+Symmetry = The anal-retentive sister to balance where one side is the mirror image of the other

-In the above image, the artwork represents symmetry, the buffet display represents balance.
+In the above image, the artwork represents symmetry (even though the prints are different), the buffet display represents balance.

-- A balanced space can be a bit more casual and relaxed and is a fave of the ‘eclectic’ home as it allows a lot of room for creativity and spontaneity (definitely had to spell-check that one)
+- A balanced space can be a bit more casual and relaxed and is a fave of the ‘eclectic’ home as it allows more room for creativity and spontaneity (definitely had to spell-check that one)

 Why should symmetry and balance matter to you?
-Well, knowing your preference will help you A LOT when it comes to the following:
+Well, knowing your preference will help when it comes to the following: